Hesam-Moradkhani/EEG-MI-classification-CSP-TF-Neural-Network/README.md

-# Motor Imagery Classification using CSP + Spectral/Entropy Features
+# Motor Imagery Classification using CSP+Spectral/Entropy Features

 Classification of **4-class motor imagery** (Left Hand, Right Hand, Foot, Tongue) using EEG data from the **BCI Competition IV-2a dataset**.
 This project extends traditional CSP by incorporating **alpha band power (8-13 Hz)** and **Shannon entropy** as complementary features, then compares **LDA, SVM, Random Forest, XGBoost, and MLP** classifiers.